 Sub-section 7.b goes on to state that outside of the 28 days; You will still have a defence if you can show that you provided the information 'as soon as reasonably practicable thereafter'.

 In some cases there is a delay in sending out a request.
 As a result it's been so long that our clients can no longer remember who was driving at the time of the alleged offence.

 This will normally relate to a fairly innocuous journey close to your home address.
 Furthermore, where there are a number of people who are insured to drive the vehicle in question.

-Patterson Law have also managed to get 80 percent of those cases withdrawn without the need for a trial.
+We've also managed to get 70 percent of those cases withdrawn without the need for a trial.
 To do this, we make detailed representations to the Crown Prosecution Service on behalf of our clients.

 A lot of our clients tell us that they did actually respond to the notice and supplied the requested information.
 As such, they cannot understand why the Police did not receive their response.

 This does not constitute a statutory defence.
 To defend yourself, you will need to cast a reasonable doubt on the Prosecution's suggestion that you did not 'give' the information.